 Fertility scenes, Negev Desert Rock Art

-The Egyptian myth recounts the story of Osiris, who was killed by his brother Set who desired the throne.
-Set dismembered Osiris into fourteen pieces and tossed them into the Nile River.
-Isis, Osiris's wife, searched the world and pieced together Osiris' body, and impregnated herself with his semen, giving birth to Horus.
-The Egyptian Pyramid Texts state: 'Your sister Isis comes to you [Osiris] rejoicing for love of you.
-You have placed her on your phallus and your seed issues into her'
+To appreciate the full weight of what the Negev engravers were representing, it is necessary to understand the mythological narrative they were drawing upon.
+The Egyptian myth recounts the story of Osiris, who was killed by his brother Set, who desired the throne.
+Set dismembered Osiris into fourteen pieces and scattered them into the Nile River.
+Isis, Osiris’s wife, searched the world, pieced together Osiris’s body, and impregnated herself with his semen, giving birth to Horus.
+The act of conception is recorded in the Pyramid Texts with explicit directness: ‘Your sister Isis comes to you [Osiris] rejoicing for love of you.
+You have placed her on your phallus and your seed issues into her.’

-This celestial association is mirrored in Negev Desert rock art, which features an ibex followed by a dog.
+This celestial structure is mirrored with precision in the Negev Desert rock art, which features an ibex followed by a dog.
 The ibex symbolizes Orion (Osiris), and the dog represents Canis Major (Isis).
-Their appearance in the heavens acted as a cosmic calendar, guiding agricultural and spiritual practices.
+Their compositional relationship in the engravings reproduces the spatial relationship of the two constellations in the actual sky—a correspondence too systematic to be coincidental, and one that points to a community with both detailed astronomical knowledge and the theological sophistication to translate that knowledge into enduring visual form.

-Fig.2: The "sniffing dog" fertility scene from Negev rock art.
-The ibex and dog mirror the constellations Orion and Canis Major (Egyptian symbols of Osiris and Isis) seasonal appearence in the sky marking the begining of the fertile season.
+Fig. 2.
+The “sniffing dog” fertility scene from Negev rock art.
+The ibex and dog mirror the constellations Orion and Canis Major (Egyptian symbols of Osiris and Isis), their seasonal appearance in the sky marking the beginning of the fertile season.

 Conclusion